sampsyo/cs6120/content/blog/2023-11-21-chlorophyll/index.md

 }
 ```

 With just these modifications to C, the compiler has enough information to map the code to the spatial layout of the GreenArray chip.
-The compilation is broken down into the following
+The compilation is broken down into the following steps:

 1. Design Partitioning
     * In this step, the locations of the data and compute operations are inferred from the source program.
 Given some initial partitioning annotations, the compiler synthesizes the rest of the annotations as a type-inference problem.
 Every high level operation, variable read, and variable write is partitioned with a location index.